-Just a few days back, when I came across the latest ‘Internet Crush’ Sachin Atulkar, an IPS Officer from M.P., I, too, couldn’t stop gushing over him.
-After all, there’s something about the men in uniform, right?
+Just a few days ago, when I came across the latest ‘Internet Crush’ Sachin Atulkar, an IPS Officer from M.P., I, too, couldn’t stop gushing over him.
+After all, there’s something about men in uniform, right?

-Deemed as one of the toughest exams, over 5 lac people from across the country appear for the UPSC.
-Sachin was just 22 when he cracked the exam and that, too, in his first attempt, which is highly unlikely.
+Deemed as one of the toughest exams, over 5 lakh people from across the country appear for the UPSC.
+Sachin was just 22 when he cracked the exam and that too in his first attempt, which is highly unlikely.
 When I ask him about the same, he affirms, “When something is tough and challenging, it automatically motivates me to do it!
 I had left no stone unturned in my preparations as I was determined to crack it in the first attempt.”

 “So you weren’t surprised when the results came out?”
 I question to which he laughs and says, “No, of course, you cannot be 100% sure of the result.
 So, I was indeed very happy.
 In fact, my parents were the ones who were shocked.
 They had never forced me to study and were not updated about my preparations.
 So, it came as a pleasant surprise for them.”

 From a boy who cracked UPSC at 22 to SP Ujjain (M.P.), Sachin’s journey so far serves as a motivation to the youth of the country.
 In service for over 10 years now, Sachin has been changing the perception of the Police in India for the better.